 However, the drawback to growing heirlooms is their lack of disease resistance compared to modern cultivars.
 Heirlooms can require a little more tender loving care or risk tolerance from the gardener.

-Want to try some heirloom plants out?
-Botanical Interests has a great collection of heirloom seeds, many of which we carry in store here at Rolling Green Nursery.
+And Botanical Interests has a great collection of heirloom seeds, many of which we carry in store here at Rolling Green Nursery.
 And Baker Creek’s Rare Heirloom Seeds are also sold here.
-Come on by to try some out this spring!
+Come on by to try some out this season!